vedernikovphoto/Faster_RCNN/README.md

 4. Rename downloaded weights file to `fasterrcnn_resnet50_fpn_coco.pth` and place the it in the same folder with `inference.py` -->

-3. Download the `model_weights_final.pth` for fine-tuned model from https://shorturl.at/eJTU6, which contains the model's trained weights.
+3. Download the [`model_weights_final.pth`](https://shorturl.at/eJTU6) for the fine-tuned model, which contains the model's trained weights.

 4. Place downloaded `model_weights_final.pth` in the same folder with `inference.py`